Wildlife of Japan: Birds

-Large numbers of migrant birds pass through Japan in spring and autumn including many waders.
+Large numbers of birds migrate through Japan in spring and autumn including many waders.
 In winter, several sites are important for swans, geese and cranes.

 Reptiles and amphibians

 Japan has about 73 species of reptile of which nearly half are endemic.
 Sea turtles and highly venomous but non-aggressive sea snakes including the black-banded sea krait occur in warmer waters around southern Japan.
-Venomous snakes include the mildly venomous tiger keelback, and the more venomous front fanged vipers the elegant pit viper, Okinawa habu, Tokara habu, hime habu and the mamushi.
-Many pitviper species, known as habus throughout Japan are endemic to islands in the warmer Ryukyu Island chain however the mamushi (Gloydius blomhoffii) is found on the main islands.
+Venomous snakes include the mildly venomous tiger keelback, and the more venomous front fanged vipers are the elegant pit viper, Okinawa habu, Tokara habu, hime habu and the mamushi.
+Many pitviper species, known as habus throughout Japan are endemic to islands in the warmer Ryukyu Islands chain however the mamushi (Gloydius blomhoffii) is found on the main islands.
 Non-venomous rat snakes found in Japan are the endemic Japanese rat snake, Japanese forest rat snake, Japanese four-lined rat snake, and the king rat snake and beauty rat snake (subspecies Orthriophis taeniurus schmackeri) which in Japan are found only in the warm Ryukyu islands but have much wider distributions on mainland Asia.
 Three species of odd-scaled snakes are present in the southern islands including the Formosan odd-scaled snake, Japanese odd-scaled snake, and the Amami odd-scaled snake.

 Lizards include many endemic skink species (especially in the southern islands), the viviparous lizard (found as far north as the island of Hokkaido), and the Okinawa tree lizard (Diploderma polygonatum).
 Freshwater turtles found in Japan include the endemic Japanese pond turtle, Ryukyu black-breasted leaf turtle.
 The Chinese box turtle is found only on the southernmost islands of Iriomote and Ishigaki in its Japanese range.

 At least two crocodilian species are known to have occurred in the recent geological past of Japan: the Chinese alligator and Toyotamaphimeia.

 There are over 40 amphibian species including the Japanese giant salamander (Andrias japonicus), one of the world's largest amphibians.
 The Asiatic salamander family (Hynobiidae) is particularly well represented; many members of the family are found only in Japan.